 Living in the Tropics

-Not exactly, I'll give you a few of the pros and cons of living in the tropics, from a resident of 5 years.
+I'll give you a few of the pros and cons of living in the tropics from a resident of five years.

 The Pros of Living in Port Douglas

 - The weather.
 You will probably never be cold in Port Douglas.
 The tropical climate makes it warm enough to draw tourists to the beach all year round.
-Daytime winter temperatures are around 75 - 80 degrees F, summer temperatures reach 90 degrees F.
+Daytime winter temperatures are around 75 to 80 degrees Fahrenheit; summer temperatures reach 90 degrees Fahrenheit.

 - The Great Barrier Reef.
-It's here, on our doorstep, if you don't own a boat or have a friend with a boat, there are many options to get you there, helicopter flights, high speed craft and the big pontoon boats.
+It's here, on our doorstep.
+If you don't own a boat or have a friend with a boat, there are many options to get you there: helicopter flights, high-speed craft and big pontoon boats.
 It's an awesome day out.
-At very low tide you can walk out from Four Mile Beach and see an area of exposed coral, along with all the other rock pool creatures.
+At very low tide, you can walk out from Four Mile Beach and see an area of exposed coral, along with all the other rock pool creatures.

 - It's Quiet.
-There are no fast food shops, no traffic lights, little crime, few people, you won't have to share your chosen patch of sand with anyone.
-There is little light pollution, the night sky is amazing!
+There are no fast food shops, no traffic lights, little crime, few people, and you won't have to share your chosen patch of sand with anyone.
+There is little light pollution; the night sky is amazing!

 The Cons of Living in Port Douglas

 - The Weather.
-Unfortunately the tropical climate can also be your worst enemy.
-Sometimes, in the wet season, it rains for weeks on end, the ground turns to mud, some areas flood. trees fall, there are landslides blocking our access roads.
-Sometimes we are totally cut off and food supplies to the supermarkets dwindle.
-We have cyclones. they are rare, but they are a reality.
-Cyclone Yasi last year was a big one, luckily he was a near miss in the end but many Port Douglas residents evacuated or took shelter in the higher levels of sturdy hotels.
-You need good buildings insurance.
+Unfortunately, the tropical climate can also be your worst enemy.
+Sometimes, in the wet season, it rains for weeks on end.
+The ground turns to mud and some areas flood.
+Trees fall, there are landslides blocking our access roads.
+Sometimes we are totally cut off, and food supplies to the supermarkets dwindle.
+We have cyclones.
+They are rare, but they are a reality.
+Recently, Cyclone Yasi was a big one.
+Luckily he was a near-miss in the end, but many Port Douglas residents evacuated or took shelter in the higher levels of sturdy hotels.
+You need good building insurance.

 - The Wildlife.
 We all know about redbacks, funnel webs and taipans.
 They are here, but I've never seen one.
-The creatures we have to watch out for in Port Douglas and most of tropical Far North Queensland are marine stingers, box jellyfish and irukandje.
+The creatures we have to watch out for in Port Douglas, and most of tropical Far North Queensland are marine stingers, box jellyfish and Irukandji.
 Both can be fatal and inhabit our waters in the warmer months, often more than half the year.
-There is a stinger net at the lifeguard station on four Mile Beach, it becomes crowded in season and isn't 100% effective.
+There is a stinger net at the lifeguard station on four Mile Beach; it becomes crowded in season and isn't 100% effective.
 Full body protection in the form of a stinger suit is also recommended.
-On the reef you will also need to cover up.
-We also have crocodiles, we live with them,they are everywhere, if you stay away from them they will leave you alone.
+On the reef, you will also need to cover up.
+We also have crocodiles; we live with them, and they are everywhere; if you stay away from them, they will leave you alone.
 Just don't walk too close to any water's edge and never swim at night.
 Snakes aren't usually a problem, only if you don't like them.
-Ants, one of the joys of tropical living, are everywhere, they get in your food, in your clothes drawers, inside your computer and, alongside their friends, the termites and cockroaches, make the pest controllers rich.
+Ants, one of the joys of tropical living, are everywhere; they get in your food, in your clothes drawers, inside your computer, and, alongside their friends, the termites and cockroaches, make the pest controllers rich.

 Could You Live in the Tropics?

 We are all different and have different needs, wants and expectations in life.
-I won't share my personal opinions, I'd like to keep this neutral and let you make up your own mind.
-Port Douglas is small town, everyone knows everyone, this suits some, others find it unpleasant
+I won't share my personal opinions; I'd like to keep this neutral and let you make up your own mind.
+Port Douglas is a small town, and everyone knows everyone.
+This suits some, others find it unpleasant